Niteeshaballa/Sentiment-Analysis/README.md

 # Sentiment-reviews
-A CNN model trained on IMDB dataset and achieved an accuracy of 88.71% An LSTM trained on IMDB dataset and achieved an accuracy of 88.04%.
+A CNN model trained on IMDB dataset and achieved an accuracy of 88.71% and an LSTM trained on IMDB dataset and achieved an accuracy of 88.04%.